saddam-satria/saddam-satria/README.md

 My name is **Saddam Satria**, I'm 20 years old student of **Information System** at UBSI University in Indonesia.
 I am completely passionate about Data Analyst, and FullStack, I like either.
 Currently, focused on PHP framework made a web apps, experiment with graphql and node typescript, It was fun to learned newest tech stack, perhaps I'll more study web 3.0 in the next.
-If you have more questions, call me asap, I'd like to share knowledge to everyone who ask, so contact me immediately, don't worry it's free.
+If you have more questions, call me asap, I'd like to share knowledge to everyone who ask,contact me immediately, don't worry it's free.
 Self interested on movie, series, and anime.

 <img src= "https://i.pinimg.com/originals/3d/f0/bf/3df0bf305487fbfca17639acc181efab.gif"/>